ComputeCanada/molmodsim-vmd-visualization/_episodes/06-tcl_scripting.md

 [lindex](https://www.tcl.tk/man/tcl8.6/TclCmd/lindex.html) is a builtin Tcl command.
 It retrieves an element from a list.

-### Aligning molecules
+### Superposing molecules
 Although VMD has GUI tool for aligning molecules, it is limited for molecules where lists of equivalent atoms can be constructed using the same selections command.
 This means that molecules must have either same atom names or same order of atoms.
 Often this is not the case.
 For example you may want to align several structurally similar ligands, or two homologous proteins that do not have exactly the same sequence.

 With Tcl commands you can construct two independent lists of equivalent atoms and then use them for aligning molecules.
 The command for generating transformation matrices is `measure fit`.
 It creates transformation matrix for aligning two atom selections.

-As an example, let's consider two carotenoid molecules: lutein [LUT.pdb](https://www.rcsb.org/ligand/LUT) and lycopene [LYC.pdb](https://www.rcsb.org/ligand/LYC).
+As an example, let's consider two carotenoid molecules: lutein [LUT](https://www.rcsb.org/ligand/LUT) and lycopene [LYC](https://www.rcsb.org/ligand/LYC).

+PDB files of these molecules are in the directory `workshop/pdb/carotenoids/`.

 The following code assumes that ID of the reference molecule is 0 and ID of the molecule that we want to move is 1, so make sure you use the right molecule IDs.

 As these molecules have same polyene chains, but different end groups we will use middle part of molecules to align them.

 ![Cis- and trans- isomers of lutein]({{ page.root }}/fig/superposition.png){:width="600"}

 VMD will reorder both selections by index in the ascending order, so if the order of the selected atoms in the reference molecule is not the same as in the fit molecule you'll need to reorder them.